EdoLabWorks/Node-WebControl/README.md

 Ensure the IO-control module is also running as a separate process.

 ## Using your Mobile Device
-To test it from your mobile device/other PC, open a port in your development or host PC where the app is running.
+To test it from your mobile device/other PC, open a port in your development PC where the app is running.
 Get the ip using ipconfig in Windows.
 Use the ip instead of localhost in your mobile device/other PC as shown below.
 ~~~~
 http://192.168.1.169:3000/
 ~~~~
 Note: Your ip will be different from the example above.
-Your development or host PC and your mobile device/other PC must be connected to the same SSID of your WiFi network.
+Your development PC and your mobile device/other PC must be connected to the same SSID of your WiFi network.

 ## License
 MIT